Iphykay/DigitalHalftoning-and-Halftone-Removal/README.md

 The DFT is computed, independent quantization with error-diffuced halftoning with the diffusion weights specified by Floyd and Steinberg.

-The Images folder contains images.
-Image 1, Image 2 and Image 3 were used for the DigitalHalftoning and the other image used for Halftone removal.
+The Images folder contains images: Image 1, Image 2 and Image 3 were used for the DigitalHalftoning and the other image used for Halftone removal.